EzzAA7/MIPS-Square-Root/README.md

 2. Iterative method starts with an initial (guess) value and improves accuracy of the result with each iteration.

-2. The Radix-2 SRT-Redundant and Non-Redundant Algorithm The Radix-2
+2. The Radix-2 SRT-Redundant and Non-Redundant Algorithm:
+The Radix-2
 SRT-Redundant and Non-Redundant method are similar.
 Since them both based on recursive relation.
 In each iteration, they will be one digit shift left and addition.
 The